AuDigitalHealth/ci-fhir-stu3/pages/PrescriptionDispenseLists/_includes/intro.md

 This implementation guide contains descriptions of both constraints on FHIR and, where necessary, custom extensions to FHIR, for the purposes of fulfilling the requirements for Australian implementations of lists of prescriptions and dispenses for a patient.
 These descriptions are defined as a set of FHIR [profiles](http://hl7.org/fhir/stu3/profiling.html).

-For implementers interested in representing a prescription list, or a dispense list, or a prescription and dispense list as a document, the starting point is the Prescription and or Dispense List profile, which references the additional profiles necessary to assert conformance for this implementation guide.

-For implementers interested in representing a prescription list, or a dispense list, or a prescription and dispense list as a list, and not a document, the starting point is the List of Prescription and or Dispense Records profile, which references the additional profiles necessary to assert conformance for this implementation guide.
+The starting point is the List of Prescription and or Dispense Records profile, which references the additional profiles necessary to assert [conformance](conformance.html) for this implementation guide.

 ## Editorial note
 This implementation guide is an early working specification that is available for comment and review.
 It may be used to solicit feedback and to provide insight as to the expected content in a forthcoming stable and approved version of the specification.

-This implementation guide may not considered to be complete enough or sufficiently reviewed to be safe for implementation and use in production systems.
+This implementation guide may not be considered to be complete enough or sufficiently reviewed to be safe for implementation and use in production systems.
 It may have known issues and still be in development.

 ## Intended audience
 This implementation guide is aimed at software development teams, architects, designers, clinicians and informatics researchers who are responsible for the delivery of clinical applications, infrastructure components and messaging interfaces, and also for those who wish to evaluate the clinical suitability of the Agency-endorsed specifications.